abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

 - Functions that use a symbolic name.

-    - Perform mathematical or logical funtions.
+    - Perform mathematical or logical functions.

-    - Operators are predifiened in C, most of them are combined with infinix style.
+    - Operators are predefined in C, most of them are combined.

     - ***Logical operators***: Return a Boolean result that's based on the Boolean result of one or two other expressions.